Thailand Digital Nomad Visa Guide (2024)

 Drawback #5: Locals’ English proficiency

-In the 2022 English proficiency rankings, Thailand took 97th place — meaning the Thai people have a very low English proficiency level.
+In the 2023 English proficiency rankings, Thailand took 101st place — meaning the Thai people have a very low English proficiency level.

 🎓 Pumble Pro Tip

 Using emojis is a great way to clearly state what you think while communicating with people who do not speak English.
-However, even emojis meaning varies from culture to culture.
+However, even emojis’ meaning varies from culture to culture.
 To make sure your message will be clear enough to others, check out our article:

 5 Best destinations for digital nomads in Thailand

-So, here you can see 5 cities that we believe would be the perfect destinations for digital nomads in Thailand.
+Here are 5 cities that we believe would be the perfect destinations for digital nomads in Thailand.

 Bangkok — The most popular city for digital nomads in Thailand